ucam-department-of-psychiatry/crate/docs/source/anonymisation/anon_config.rst

 *Multiline string.*

 Fieldnames assumed to be their table's PK.
+In addition to these, any columns that the source database reports as a PK will be treated as such.

 .. _anon_config_ddgen_constant_content: